VTelpis/ChromeKeePass-App/README.md

-# ChromeKeePass
+# ChromeKeePass App
 Chrome app for reading KeePass password files.
+WIP, nowhere near ready!

 ## Running or Updating the code locally
 If you want to hack on the code...